Ablai Khan

-Life
+Assessments of Ablai Khan’s personality vary widely.
+Some portray him as a cunning barbarian whose “trickery and resourcefulness” were unmatched, while others idealize and admire his political and military activities.
+In Soviet and Chinese publications, the subject of Ablai Khan has often been heavily politicized.

+Rise to power

 Born as Waliullah Abu'l-Mansur, Abylai Khan belonged to the senior branch of descendants of the 15th century founder of the Kazakh state, Janybek Khan.
 The son of Korkem Wali Sultan, he was given the shortened name Abulmansur at birth.
 Abulmansur spent his childhood and part of his youth in exile, spending many years near present-day Burabay on the northern borders of the Kazakh Khanate.
 After losing his father to political rivals at the age of thirteen, Abulmansur moved back south towards present-day Kyzylorda.
 First, he worked as a shepherd in a noble Tole Bi and then Dauletgeldi Bai a herdsman.
 The ill-dressed and emaciated boy was called by the contemptuous name of "Sabalak" - the beggar.
 But Abulmansur, according to contemporaries, always carried himself with dignity and loved solitude.
 He kept this pen name "Sabalak" in order not to be noticed by his father's rivals as he was one of the descendant of Janybek Khan.
-In his teenage years, Abulmansur developed the nickname “Ablai”, which he was more commonly known by for most of his adult life.
-In the first half of the 18th century, Ablai Khan proved to be a talented organizer and commander as he headed detachments of the Kazakh militia during the Kazakh-Dzungar Wars.
-He participated in the most significant battles against the Dzungars from the 1720s to the 1750s, for which he was declared a "batyr" ("hero") by the people.
-Due to his strength, he was also bestowed with the honorific Kazakh title Shah-i-Turan (Persian for "King of Turan").
-He was the last ruler of the Kazakh Khanate to hold this honorific title since the khanate collapsed shortly after his death.

-Although Ablai swore loyalty to the Russian tsarina in 1740 at Orenburg, Ablai's later activity aimed to create a strong and independent Kazakh state.
-He headed the unified forces of the Kazakhs and furthered the centralization of state power in Kazakhstan.
-Until his election as the khan of the three jüzes, Ablai had to compete with Abul-Mambet Khan and his descendants of Middle jüz for leadership.
-Initially, Russia recognized Abul-Mambet Khan as the Khan of Middle jüz, while Ablai was supported by China.
-Ablai's talent in playing China against Russia gradually made him the unrivaled Khan of the steppe.
-His support for the Chinese earned him an offer of Chinese citizenship in 1757, but seems not to have accepted it.
-In 1771, after the death of Abulmambet Khan, power was to be inherited by one of his younger brothers or son Abilpeiz, however, the sultans and heads of clans at the kurultai (congress) in Burabay, with the participation of the influential biys of the Middle jüz Kazybek biy and Kanai biy, Abylai was elected as the Kazakh khan.
-He extended his power to significant areas of the Senior and Junior jüzes, considering himself the khan of all three jüzes.
+Ablai began fighting at the age of fifteen as part of the Kazakh militia against the Dzungars, during the Kazakh–Dzungar War (1723–1729).
+This period in the history of Kazakhstan is widely regarded as one of the most devastating in the country's past, (see Years of the Great Disaster).
+According to Shoqan Walikhanov:

+"During this terrible and bloody time, Sultan Ablai attracted universal attention.
+Taking part in every campaign, initially as an ordinary warrior, he displayed extraordinary courage.
+His valuable advice and strategic insight earned him the reputation of a wise man."

+Some information about Ablai's youth is preserved in the zhyr composed by Umbetei Zhyrau upon the death of the batyr Bogenbai.
+As noted by Kazakh literary scholars, the poem focuses more on Ablai than on Bogenbai himself.
+In informing the khan of the death of one of the most celebrated batyrs, Umbetei begins his narrative with Ablai's childhood and early years.